fthiagomedeiros/cloud-project-4/README.md

 Install minikube and run the script deployment.sh located into folder k8s.
 Please, provide the secrets and environment variables as necessary into the files **__aws-secret.yaml__** to point to credentials for s3 bucket.
 I have provided credentials for **__env-configmap.yaml and env-secret.yaml__**.

-You should change the bucket name in env-configmap.yaml and credentials for access to S3 bucket in order to have valid credentials to access your s3 bucket
+You should change the bucket name (AWS_BUCKET) in [env-configmap.yaml](https://github.com/fthiagomedeiros/udacity-cloud-project4/blob/master/udacity-c3-deployment/k8s/env-configmap.yaml) and [docker-compose.yaml](https://github.com/fthiagomedeiros/udacity-cloud-project4/blob/master/udacity-c3-deployment/docker/docker-compose.yaml) and credentials for access to S3 bucket in order to have valid credentials to access your s3 bucket